danielharrell/does_music_move/does_music_move.md

 in the example above.
 Consider, first, the way I identified its first two pitches by note---middle
 C and the G a fifth above.
-This identification depends on three topographical facts, as we might call them, in our perception of notes, even outside a musical context.
-(The first fact I already mentioned in the context of a siren.
-Pitch forms a continuum that division into notes makes into a space.
-Places along a pitch continuum.)
+This identification depends on two topographical facts, as we might call them, in our perception of notes, even outside a musical context.
 The first such fact is that we hear a difference in pitch, whereby one note is distinguished from another, as a difference in relative place, one note sounding